On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Pro- groups with finite NCC

 For any profinite group $P$ the conjugation action of $P$ on itself induces a canonical homomorphism $P\to \Comm(P)$.
 On the other hand, if $Q$ is another profinite group which is commensurable to $P$ (that is, $Q$ and $P$ have isomorphic open subgroups), then $\Comm(Q)\cong \Comm(P)$, and thus we obtain a homomorphism $\phi:P\to\Comm(Q)$. \skv

-We proceed with the proof of Proposition~\ref{main:propnecessary}.
-Recall that the only remaining case is $L_{\dbQ_p}=\sl_1(D)$.
-In this case $G$ is commensurable with $\SL_1(D)$, so as we just explained, there is a natural homomorphism $\phi:G\to \Comm(\SL_1(D))$.
-The image of $\phi$ must be infinite (for otherwise, $G$ is virtually abelian, which is clearly a contradiction) and hence by Corollary~\ref{lem:ji}, the kernel of $\phi$ must be trivial, so $G$ embeds into $\Comm(\SL_1(D))$. \skv
+We proceed with the proof in case (3).
+Since $G$ is commensurable with $\PGL_1(D)$, as we just explained, there is a natural homomorphism $\phi:G\to \Comm(\PGL_1(D))$.
+The image of $\phi$ must be infinite (for otherwise, $G$ is virtually abelian, which is clearly a contradiction) and hence by Corollary~\ref{lem:ji}, the kernel of $\phi$ must be trivial, so $G$ embeds into $\Comm(\PGL_1(D))$. \skv

-We claim that $\Comm(\SL_1(D))\cong \PGL_1(D)$.
-Indeed, by \cite[Theorem~3.12]{BEW}, if $H$ is any compact $p$-adic analytic group, then $\Comm(H)$ is isomorphic to $\Aut_{\dbQ_p}(L_{\dbQ_p}(H))$, so $\Comm(\SL_1(D))\cong \Aut_{\dbQ_p}(\sl_1(D))$.
+We claim that $\Comm(\PGL_1(D))\cong \PGL_1(D)$.
+Indeed, by \cite[Theorem~3.12]{BEW}, if $H$ is any compact $p$-adic analytic group, then $\Comm(H)$ is isomorphic to $\Aut_{\dbQ_p}(L(H))$, so $\Comm(\PGL_1(D))\cong \Aut_{\dbQ_p}(\sl_1(D))$.
 By \cite[Proposition~8.1]{JT}, $\Aut_{\dbQ_p}(\sl_1(D))$ is isomorphic to $\Aut_{\dbQ_p}(D)$, the group of automorphisms of $D$ considered as an associative $\dbQ_p$-algebra.\footnote{The result in \cite{JT} is stated only for $p=2$, but the proof works for all $p$.} Finally, $\Aut_{\dbQ_p}(D)\cong \PGL_1(D)$ by the Skolem-Noether theorem. \skv

-Thus, we proved that $G$ is isomorphic to a (closed) subgroup of $\PGL_1(D)$, and since $G$ is commmesurable with $\PGL_1(D)$, this subgroup must be open (e.g. since $\PGL_1(D)$ is compact $p$-adic analytic, so its closed non-open subgroups have strictly smaller dimension).
-This completes the proof of Proposition~\ref{main:propnecessary}. \end{proof}
+Thus, we proved that $G$ is isomorphic to a (closed) subgroup of $\PGL_1(D)$, and since $G$ is commensurable with $\PGL_1(D)$, this subgroup must be open (e.g. since $\PGL_1(D)$ is compact $p$-adic analytic, so its closed non-open subgroups have strictly smaller dimension).